 In 1904 Ms. White and her mother, Clara White, established a soup kitchen now known as the Clara White Mission, which fed the homeless and hungry in the Jacksonville community.
 After her mother’s death in 1920, White continued the work of the mission which at one point was Jacksonville’s largest employer of black people.
 It was in 1967, at the age of ninety-one, that Ms. White established the 120 bed Eartha M. M. White Nursing Home.

 “It was vitally important that we continue Ms. White’s mantra, taken from a poem by the 18th Century cleric and theologian John Wesley, which was ‘do all the good you can, in all the ways you can, in all the places you can, for all the people you can, for as long as you can,’” says Cleve Warren, chair of the Fund’s Advisory Board and a member of the nursing home at the time of its sale.
 Warren describes a sense of obligation on the part of the Advisory Board to honor Ms. White’s legacy by doing just that.
-Since its inception, the Fund has made nearly $875,000 in grants to a wide range of organizations and charitable causes, with nearly half of that amount prioritized for education.
+Since its inception, the Fund has made more than $1 million in grants to a wide range of organizations and charitable causes, with nearly half of that amount prioritized for education.

 The Fund’s advisers are especially heartened by their decision 15 years ago to endow the fund; preserving the original gift in perpetuity, while sourcing its grant making activities from the earnings on the fund’s investment.
 Having established the Fund in this way, Warren says, ensures that the goodness that defined and legacy of Eartha Martha Magdalene White will forever manifest itself “in all the way it can, in all the places it can, for all the people it can.”